Muriel Rukeyser

-Muriel Rukeyser (December 15, 1913 – February 12, 1980) was an American poet, essayist, biographer, and political activist.
-She wrote poems about equality, feminism, social justice, and Judaism.
-Kenneth Rexroth said that she was the greatest poet of her "exact generation".
+Muriel Rukeyser (December 15, 1913 – February 12, 1980) was an American poet, essayist, biographer, novelist, screenwriter and political activist.
+She wrote across genres and forms, addressing issues related to racial, gender and class justice, war and war crimes, Jewish culture and diaspora, American history, politics, and culture.
+Kenneth Rexroth said that she was the greatest poet of her "exact generation."
+Anne Sexton famously described her as "beautiful Muriel, mother of everyone"; Adrienne Rich wrote that she was “our twentieth-century Coleridge; our Neruda."

-One of her most powerful pieces was a group of poems titled The Book of the Dead (1938), documenting the details of the Hawk's Nest incident, an industrial disaster in which hundreds of miners died of silicosis.
+One of Rukeyser's most powerful pieces was the long poem The Book of the Dead (1938), documenting the details of the Hawks Nest Tunnel disaster, an industrial disaster in which hundreds of miners died of silicosis.

-Her poem "To be a Jew in the Twentieth Century" (1944), on the theme of Judaism as a gift, was adopted by the American Reform and Reconstructionist movements for their prayer books, something Rukeyser said "astonished" her, as she had remained distant from Judaism throughout her early life.
+Her poem "To be a Jew in the Twentieth Century" (1944), on the theme of Judaism as a gift, was adopted by the American Reform and Reconstructionist movements for their prayer books - something Rukeyser said "astonished" her, as she had remained distant from Judaism throughout her early life.

 Early life

-Muriel Rukeyser was born on December 15, 1913 to Lawrence and Myra Lyons Rukeyser.
+Muriel Rukeyser was born December 15, 1913 to Lawrence and Myra Lyons Rukeyser.
+Their family was Jewish.
 She attended the Ethical Culture Fieldston School, a private school in The Bronx, then Vassar College in Poughkeepsie.
-From 1930 to 32, she attended Columbia University.
+From 1930 to 1932, she attended Columbia University.

 Her literary career began in 1935 when her book of poetry Theory of Flight, based on flying lessons she took, was chosen by the American poet Stephen Vincent Benét for publication in the Yale Younger Poets Series.